bonitasoft/bonita-doc/md/bonita-bpm-overview.md

 # Bonita platform overview

-Build engaging, personalized, process-based business applications using BPM application platform.
-Adapt to business changes real-time
+Bonita is an open-source and extensible platform for business process automation and optimization.
+The Bonita platform accelerates development and production with clear separation between capabilities for visual programming and for coding.
+BPMN graphical notation, full extensibility, and reusable components allow smooth collaboration among the different profiles on the IT team, and with the business teams.
+Bonita integrates with existing information systems, orchestrates heterogeneous systems, and provides deep visibility into processes across the organization.

-Bonita has two parts: the development environment, Bonita Studio, and the runtime environment, Bonita Platform.
+The Bonita Platform has two components: the development environment, Bonita Studio, and the runtime environment, Bonita Runtime.

 ## Bonita Studio

-Bonita Studio is a graphical environment for creating processes, applications, data models, and users views (pages and forms).
+Bonita Studio contains all the elements needed to develop and compile a Bonita application.
+It is a graphical environment for creating processes, applications, data models, and users views (pages and forms).
 It contains three major design tools:

 * the whiteboard, for drawing a process flow diagram and defining the detail of steps, transitions, decision points and other process elements
 * the Development menu, to extend the Studio capabilities and create your data models